-As of March 31, 2020, the Company held four granted exploration licences.
+As of June 30, 2020, the Company held four granted exploration licences.
 Two of the licences, Donje Tlamino and Surlica-Dukat, comprise the Tlamino Project optioned to Fortuna Silver Mines Inc. ("Fortuna") and the adjacent Ljubata and Radovnica licences, comprising the Ljubata Project.
 In April 2019, the Company submitted the withdrawal of the Crnook Licence, formerly part of the Ljubata Project.

-Although the current terms of the licences have expired, the licences are currently valid, and the Company has submitted to the Ministry of Mining and Energy applications for extensions of the licences.
-The Company is awaiting a decision from the Ministry regarding the extension applications.
+Although the current terms of the licenses have expired, the Company submitted to the Ministry of Mining and Energy applications for license renewals.
+These renewals are currently being processed by the Ministry, and the Company expects finalization of these renewals in the month of September 2020.